dmoerner/svelteclick/README.md

 # SvelteClick

+Check it out at: https://moerner.com/svelteclick

 SvelteClick is an idle clicker game implemented in Svelte.
-It is intended to be quite difficult and encourage user interaction.
-Planned features:

-- Button moves around the page on each click.
-- Button is difficult to distinguish from achievements.
-- Button uses randomized classes and coexists with hidden buttons to make script automation difficult.
+It's a toy to explore some of Svelte's features, especially with CSS transitions.
+Click at least five times for a surprise!

 ## Developing